 You'll also need an Airtable account and the ability to install apps from the Zendesk Marketplace.

-Return to the Flow dashboard and click on Create flow, then select Show REST API data in Zendesk.
+Return to the Flow dashboard and click on Create flow, then select Show data in the FactBranch Zendesk app.

 You are forwarded to the newly created flow and will see the Flow editor.